File and Pay

 File and Pay provides an online alternative to filing documents and paying fees in person at a courthouse or by post.

-Courts that can currently accept electronic document filing and payment through File and Pay are the Court of Appeal and the High Court.
+Courts that can currently accept electronic document filing and payment through File and Pay are the Supreme Court, Court of Appeal and the High Court.
 File and Pay can also be used to pay for three District Court filing types: dissolution of marriage, civil enforcement and civil proceedings (noting that for these filings, the paper application must be provided to the court).

 How to use file and pay

-You can use this service to file documents and make payment, or to only file documents (for example, if you are also applying for a few waiver), or to only make payment (for example, if you are required to send a paper filing to the court).
+You can use this service to file documents and make payment, or to only file documents (for example, if you are also applying for a fee waiver), or to only make payment (for example, if you are required to send a paper filing to the court).

 Your application will not be accepted for filing until your documents are checked for compliance, and payment has been confirmed.
 We will contact you if we have any questions relating to your filing.